Invite children to paint watercolor surprise Easter egg art and see what magically appears!

 Related: The Best Art Supplies for Kids and Why Young Artists Should Use Them

-Creating watercolor surprise Easter egg art using a watercolor resist medium is a fun and easy Easter art project for kids (and adults!).
+Creating watercolor surprise Easter egg art using a watercolor resist medium, such as a wax stick, white crayon, or oil pastel, is a fun and easy Easter art project for kids (and adults!).
+Basic directions with alternatives are provided below.
+Scroll down for step-by-step instructions on how to paint surprise watercolor Easter egg art.

-- First, download and print an Easter egg Art Template and invite children to use crayons or oil pastels to draw designs on the Easter eggs. (
+- Then invite children, from toddlers to teens, to use crayons or oil pastels to draw designs on the eggs.

-- Next, use a flat wash watercolor paintbrush to paint Easter Eggs with watercolors to see the surprise Easter art magically appear!
+- Next, use a flat-wash watercolor paintbrush to paint Easter Eggs with watercolors, and watch the surprise Easter art magically appear!

 Related: Black Glue Rose Watercolor Art

-Watercolor Resist Suprise Easter Egg Art Step-by-Step Directions
+Watercolor Resist Surprise Easter Egg Painting Step-by-Step Directions:

-- Invite children to draw an egg or, download and print the Easter Egg Template onto cardstock or watercolor paper.
+- Invite children to draw an egg or print the Easter Egg Template onto cardstock or watercolor paper.

-- Use crayons or oil pastels to draw designs on the Easter Egg printable.
-All colors work, but only white will create hidden surprise Easter Egg art.
+- Use crayons or oil pastels to draw designs inside the outline of the Easter egg printable or hand-drawn egg.
+(All colors can be used to create designs to decorate the eggs, but only white will create a hidden surprise Easter Egg art.)

-- Use a flat wash watercolor paintbrush, and watercolor paints, to reveal the hidden Easter egg designs.
+- Use a flat wash watercolor paintbrush and watercolor paints to reveal the hidden Easter egg designs.
+(Alternatively, use a large round paintbrush.)

-- Cut the Easter Egg art out and use a glue stick to attach it to construction paper or colored cardstock. (optional)
+- Cut the Easter Egg art out and use a glue stick or glue tape to attach it to construction paper or colored cardstock (optional).

 Related: Rainbow Rainy Day Art